State in TypeScript

 Identification: State pattern can be recognized by methods that change their behavior depending on the objects’ state, controlled externally.

-This example illustrates the structure of the State design pattern.
-It focuses on answering these questions:
+This example illustrates the structure of the State design pattern and focuses on the following questions:

 - What roles do these classes play?